egzumer/uv-k5-firmware-custom/README.md

    * reordered and renamed menu entries
    * LCD interference crash fix
 * some mods introduced by me:
    * RxOff setting offsets the receive frequency by any specified amount for use with upconverters.
-Allows to fine tune frequency as opposed to other implementations that use hardcoded offsets.
+Allows to fine tune frequency as opposed to other implementations that use hardcoded offsets. (**IMPORTANT: Make sure you set this value to 0 if not using an upconverter, when used for the first time.
+Otherwise it might load some random offset from EEPROM.**)
    * ENABLE_SPECTRUM_COPY_VFO allowing to exit the spectrum and fine tuning screen with PTT button and copy current peak frequency, modulation, step, bandwidth to VFO.
 Now to enter fine tuning screen in spectrum press MENU button.
 This allows you to save and respond to the frequencies found much faster.
    * ENABLE_SPECTRUM_SHOW_CHANNEL_NAME shows channel number and channel name of the peak frequency in spectrum